Forest Measurements and Biometrics Laboratory

 Faculty statement:

 Teaching and conducting research at a premier forestry institution has been one of my lifetime professional goals and my position at OSU has provided me with this opportunity.
-The synergy that has detestveloped between OSU’s respected faculty and my substantive background in quantitative analysis has led to a cohesive teaching and research program aimed at addressing the pressing needs of society.
+The synergy that has developed between OSU’s respected faculty and my substantive background in quantitative analysis has led to a cohesive teaching and research program aimed at addressing the pressing needs of society.

 Forest resource management is currently faced with a myriad of challenges.
 Solutions to these challenges require quantitative approaches in order to reach sound and broad-based solutions.
 The field of forestry has become increasingly quantitative in its approaches to research and management.
 Rising forest values increase the demand for accuracy and precision in quantitative approaches for management prescriptions and projected outcomes.
 Both trends have magnified the importance of forest measurement and biometrics as tools of forestry science.
 The FMB’s graduate students, research associates, research partners, and I look forward to the challenge of achieving these goals.